hrl-112/CTTC-Internship/README.md

 There are different folders you will find in this repository:

 ## Docs
-Here is where
+Here is where the document required from university can be found

 # Miscellaneous
-In this section
+In this section, as the name indicates, some scripts, files or useful information are uploaded

 ## Pictures-Videos
 In this simple folder is stored all the pictures/videos that were taken/recorded during the stay.
 We can find from photographs of the materials used or the distribution of them to start working to outputs of the different projects or scripts

 ## Projects
+Inside this part there are the .sh made in order to replicate the projects done during the internship

 ## Scripts

-Considering all the abeforementioned, you will find all the materials necessary in order to replicate all what has been done
+Considering all the abeforementioned, you will find all the materials necessary in order to replicate all what has been done in the Projects section

 ## Hardware used